TheCubeOfSpheres/MyPortfolio/README.md

-# MyPortfolio
+# Joseph James's portfolio
-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.